XavierTables/CyberSecurity_Portfolio/projects/windows-security-log-triage/README.md

 - Logon Type 5 and `services.exe` supported normal service activity.
 - No remote source address was recorded.
 - The privileged Event 4672 matched the expected SYSTEM session.
-- No captured event showed an interactive, network, or Remote Desktop logon by Administrator.
+- None of the four events reviewed showed an interactive, network, or Remote Desktop logon by Administrator.

 **Confidence: Moderate.** The Windows events support the disposition, but the lab did not provide production change records, EDR telemetry, SIEM correlation, or complete process lineage.